winkleramy/MtBacheLomaPrietaPlus/README.md

 - Debris, which may flow from the hydrant system and clog an attached fire hose.
 This is a big concern among firefighters!
 In many instances, firefighters forego using private hydrants to avoid possible damage to their hoses.
 - Flow Rate, which should match the color of the hydrant.
 If the hydrant hasn’t been tested recently, the rated flow cannot be trusted.

+For emergency vehicle access, Fire Prevention Standard [FPO-012](https://countyfire.santacruzcountyca.gov/Portals/36/sccfire/FireResources/FirePrevention/fpo_012_max_grade_vert_clearance.pdf) states that a minimum of 13' 6" vertical clearance over a road or driveway is needed.
+Per the Santa Cruz County Health and Safety Code [§7.92.503.2.1.1](https://www.codepublishing.com/CA/SantaCruzCounty/#!/SantaCruzCounty07/SantaCruzCounty0792.html%237.92.503.2.1.1), areas within 10' horizontal and 15' vertical on each side of roads and driveways shall be cleared of flammable vegetation and other combustible growth.
+Single specimens of trees or cultivated ground cover such as green grass, ivy, succulents, or similar plants are exempt provided they do not form a means of readily transmitting fire at the discretion of the fire code official.
+Please keep these standards in mind when identifying or preparing for emergency vehicle access to your property.

 ## Workflow